sachin7695/YouTube-Insights-with-RAG/README.md

-# Building a RAG application from scratch
+# Building a RAG application for YouTube insights

-This is a step-by-step guide to building a simple RAG (Retrieval-Augmented Generation) application using Pinecone and OpenAI's API.
-The application will allow you to ask questions about any YouTube video.
+repository showcasing a user-friendly implementation of a Retrieval-Augmented Generation (RAG) application using Pinecone and OpenAI's API.
+Empower your projects with advanced natural language processing capabilities by easily integrating this solution to extract insights from YouTube videos through simple Q&A interactions.
 ## Setup

 1. Create a virtual environment and install the required packages: